 A ball valve or float valve, or less commonly, a ballcock, is a valve which controls the flow of water into a cistern via a plastic or metal float on the surface of the water.
-When water is drawn out of the cistern, the float falls with the water level, opening the valve and causing water to enter the cistern.
-As the water level rises, the float is pushed upwards, closing the valve once the water has reached a predetermined level.
+When water is drawn out of the cistern, the float falls with the water level.
+This opens the valve and causes water to enter the cistern.
+As the cistern fills, the water level pushes the float upwards, closing the valve once the water has reached a predetermined level.

 Ball valves are present in cold water storage cisterns and feed and expansion cisterns, where they tend to be made out of brass.
-Ball valves installed in toilet cisterns are usually made from plastic, and quieter plastic float valves, either bottom entry or side entry, are popular choices for reducing the sound of running water as the cistern fills.
+Those installed in toilet cisterns are usually made out of plastic.
+Plastic ball valves are popular choices for reducing the sound of running water as the cistern fills.
 Ball valves are usually connected to a cistern via two nuts on the valve stem, and are connected to their supply pipe via a tap connector.
-Plastic cold water storage cisterns and feed and expansion cisterns are generally supplied with a small plastic or metal backing plate, which protects the cistern wall from the stress of the upward force of the float.
+Plastic cold water storage cisterns and feed and expansion cisterns are generally supplied with a small plastic or metal backing plate.
+This protects the cistern wall from the stress of the upward force of the float.
 Service valves should always be fitted on the supply pipe to a ball valve, and as close as possible.

 Faulty ball valves are the most common cause of an overflowing cistern, and are usually simple to repair.
-Ball valve repair kits are available for plumbers and other individuals who repair a lot of ball valves, and contain low pressure and high pressure valve seatings, split pins, washers for Part 1 valves and diaphragms for Part 2 valves.
+Ball valve repair kits are available for plumbers and other individuals who repair a lot of ball valves.
+They contain low pressure and high pressure valve seatings, split pins, washers for Part 1 valves and diaphragms for Part 2 valves.

 There are several different types of ball valve available.
 All of them must conform to BS-1212, the British Standard specification code for ball valves.
 The different ‘parts’ of the code are used to refer to the different types of valve.